carosio/kellner/README.md

     $> openssl x509 -noout -subject < client.crt
     subject= O=SolSys/OU=Earth/CN=sample

-*kellner* uses the subject of the client certificate to lookup which packages should be served to that specific client:
+*kellner* uses the subject of the client certificate to look up which packages should be served to that specific client:

     $> kellner -idmap identities -root packages -require-client-cert \